ekuryatenko/Route/README.md

 # Route
-Simple emailing handler, with users profiles and authentication
+Simple emailing handler, with users profiles and authorization